Social Authentication for Customer Identity and Access Management

 Reading Time: 4 minutes

-As B2C and B2B SaaS application developers move ever-increasingly toward adopting more seamless user experiences, integrating what is typically referred to as Social authentication has gained significant traction.
+As B2C and B2B SaaS application developers move ever-increasingly toward adopting more seamless user experiences, integrating what is typically referred to as Social authentication has gained significant traction and offers significant advantages — particularly if you’re planning to go the open-source DIY route when it comes to CIAM integration.

 I’m Peter Fernandez, and in this article, I’m going to be talking about how the Social approach enables users to log in to applications using their existing social media/platform accounts, streamlining the login process and enhancing security.